mehdiiidooollardadash864-cmyk/my-fiirst-repo/README.md

     """
     Generate a Fibonacci  sequence  Up to  the nth term.

     Args:
-        n (int): The number of terms to genera.yess
+        n (int): The number of terms to genera.yes

     Return
         list: A list containing the Fibonacci sequence